ecosia/pycon22-prometheus-workshop/README.md

         return super(HTTPRequestHandler, self).do_GET()
 ```

-Now try restart the server (`control c` will stop it) and go to `localhost:8001/metrics` what do you see?
+Now try restarting the server (`control c` will stop it) and go to `localhost:8001/metrics`.
+What do you see?
 What do you see if you visit `localhost:8001/treecounter` a few times and then go back to the `/metrics` endpoint?
-What do you see?
 What do these base metrics represent?

 ---